divya-raichura/redux-tutorial/README.md

 // NOTE:

-- the 2nd paramater is a function which looks for return value of promise
+- the 2nd paramater is a function which looks for promise
 - fetch() is js function for requesting and it does NOT consider 404 etc as errors

 ```js